EmanHerawy/near-cli-extension/readme.md

 cargo install --path .
 ```
 ## Value Proposition
-- easy to use
+- Easy to use
-- helps new developers to get started quickly
+- Helps new developers to get started quickly
-- helps new developers to learn how to develop NEAR smart contract using rust by showing them the required dependencies and contract architecture.
+- Helps new developers to learn how to develop NEAR smart contract using rust by showing them the required dependencies and contract architecture.
-- supports multiple templates for different use cases
+- Supports multiple templates for different use cases

 ## future work
 - Add more templates .
 This project will be the hub of all NEAR Examples
 - Add support for new features e.g generate tests , contract abi